chloehudzik/workfront-learn.en/help/manage-work/projects/getting-started-manage-a-project.md

 ---
 # Get started managing a project

-In this video, you will learn how to:
+In this video, you will learn:

 * What to look at when monitoring project work
 * What your role is as a project manager